PreventionBy Mayo Clinic Staff

-Good day-to-day control of your diabetes can help you prevent diabetic hyperosmolar syndrome.
-Keep these tips in mind:
+Good daily control of your diabetes can help you prevent diabetic hyperosmolar syndrome.

 - Know the symptoms of high blood sugar.
-Be alert for the warning symptoms of high blood sugar, as well as the situations that put you at risk of developing hyperosmolar syndrome, such as illness.
+Be alert for the warning symptoms of high blood sugar, as well as the situations that put you at risk of developing hyperosmolar syndrome, such as illness or infections.

-- Keep an eye on your blood sugar level.
-Blood sugar monitoring can tell you whether you're keeping your blood sugar level in your target range — and alert you to dangerous highs, especially if you have an infection.
+- Monitor your blood sugar level.
+Monitoring will help you stay in your target range and alert you to dangerous highs.
 Ask your doctor how often you should test your blood sugar.
 Monitor more often when you're sick.

 - Educate your loved ones, friends and co-workers.
-Teach loved ones and other close contacts how to recognize early signs and symptoms of blood sugar extremes — and how to summon emergency help should you pass out.
+Teach people you spend time with to recognize early signs and symptoms of blood sugar extremes — and to summon emergency help if you pass out.

 - Wear a medical ID bracelet or necklace.
-If you're unconscious, the ID can provide valuable information to your loved ones, co-workers and others — including emergency personnel.
+If you're unconscious, the ID can provide valuable information to others, including emergency personnel.

-- Stay up to date on your vaccinations.
-Be sure to get an annual flu shot, and ask your doctor if you need the pneumococcal vaccine, which protects against some forms of pneumonia.
+- Stay current on vaccinations.
+Get an annual flu shot and ask your doctor if you need the pneumococcal vaccine, which protects against some forms of pneumonia.